 Donate to our operating fund.

-Endowment FundTo ensure the library's long-term financial stability, an endowment fund has been established with a goal of $1,000,000.
+Endowment FundTo ensure the library's long-term financial stability, an endowment fund has been established under the management of the Canton Community Foundation.
 A gift to this fund is a gift that grows — the principal remains intact — creating a legacy to benefit Canton residents for years to come.

 MaterialsDonated materials may be placed in the brown wooden structure behind the building.
 If your donation can be added to the library's collection, it will be.
 If not, your donation goes to Secondhand Prose used bookstore for fundraising purposes.